AdaptableTools/showcase-adaptable-fdc3/README.md

-# example-adaptable-react-aggrid-template
+# AdapTable FDC3 Showcase

-## React Wrapper Example
+## FDC3 Integration in AdapTable Example

-This is a very basic example of how to install and get started with the Adaptable React Wrapper.
+This is a very basic example of FDC3 inter-op capabilities in an AdapTable instance

-It uses v.13.x (AdapTable Rx) of AdapTable and v.28.x of AG GRID
+For more information on how to integrate FDC3 in Adaptable see the [FDC3 AdapTable Documentation](https://docs.adaptabletools.com/guide/handbook-using-fdc3)

 For full information on how to use the AdapTable React Wrapper see the [AdapTable Documentation](https://docs.adaptabletools.com/learn/react-overview).